stant/bundle-apache-java-tomcat/README.md

 ### kitchen converge will:

-create 2 apache web sites and 1 tomcat web site as the host names above.
+create 2 apache web sites and 1 tomcat web site at the host names above.

 ## License and Authors